-When you reach the island of Lemnos by boat, you’re welcomed by this imposing Castle.
+When you reach the island of Lemnos by boat, you’re welcomed by an imposing Castle.
 Built on a rocky and craggy peninsula at the tip of the island, the castle of Myrina is the largest fortress in the Aegean Sea.
 Over the past 1000 years it endured many battles.

 After this, many wars came.
 First, the castle came back to Byzantium and then it was taken by the Ottamans.
 From the 15th to the 17th century the island went back and forth between the Venetians and the Turks.
 And in the 18th century also the Russians showed their interest and ruled the island for a while.
 In 1912 the Greeks took over the castle of Myrina from the Turkish and since then it has been a part of Greece.